-Smith, it transpires, was a man of many interests – before discovering cinema, he enjoyed the dual careers of stage hypnotism and astronomy.
+George Albert Smith, it transpires, was a man of many interests—before discovering cinema, he enjoyed the dual careers of stage hypnotism and astronomy.
 It is perhaps because of this that when Smith decided to pursue film-making, his work featured an array of trick photography, illusions and, above all else, a sense of wonder.

 From 1897 through until 1908, Smith fashioned one of the most inventive and innovative of all the filmographies of early cinema and, in doing so, helped create some of the earliest examples of movie grammar.

-Credited with being perhaps the first film-maker to utilise parallel action (in 1898’s Santa Claus), Smith’s wide array of technical marvels also included the use of close-up, double exposure and the medium’s first use of narrative editing with his witty and tender The Kiss in the Tunnel (1899).
+Credited with being perhaps the first film-maker to utilise parallel action (in 1898’s Santa Claus), Smith used a wide array of technical marvels including close-up and double exposure, as well as the medium’s first use of narrative editing with his witty and tender The Kiss in the Tunnel (1899).

-On top of his directorial imagination, Smith was also something of a skilled technician; something which led to American entrepreneur Charles Urban approaching him to continue the work of Edward Turner in developing technology which could film moving images in colour.
+On top of his directorial imagination, Smith was also something of a skilled technician.
+This led to American entrepreneur Charles Urban approaching him to continue the work of Edward Turner in developing technology which could film moving images in colour.

-Using alternating red and green filters, Smith was able to create, in what would be his last movie as a director, the first successful motion picture filmed and projected entirely in natural colour with A Visit to the Seaside.
-The 8 minute feature, using the technology he developed, also launched Kinemacolour – an invention which was an enormous success for the following few years.
+Using alternating red and green filters, Smith was able to create, in what would be his last movie as a director, the first successful motion picture filmed and projected entirely in natural colour: A Visit to the Seaside.
+The 8-minute feature, using the technology he developed, also launched Kinemacolor—an invention which was an enormous success for the following few years.

-Taking advantage of Insight, our Collections and Research centre, I was able to see with my own eyes the cameras which Smith had used over 100 years ago to lens his short movies.
+Taking advantage of Insight, our Collections and Research centre, I was able to see with my own eyes the cameras which George Albert Smith had used over 100 years ago to create his short movies.